ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/nova-wild/index.md

     A. Watch an episode or episodes (about one hour total) of a show about wildlife, endangered species, invasive species, food chains, biodiversity, ecosystems, or wildlife habitats.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you watched.
         2. Discuss two of the questions or ideas with your counselor.
-        {{#nova-note}}Some examples include—but are not limited to—shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
+        {{#nova-note}}Some examples include — but are not limited to — shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
 You may watch online productions with your counselor’s approval and under your parent’s supervision.{{/nova-note}}
     B. Read (about one hour total) about wildlife, endangered species, invasive species, food chains, biodiversity, ecosystems, or wildlife habitats.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you read.
         2. Discuss two of the questions or ideas with your counselor.
         {{#nova-note}}Books on many topics may be found at your local library.
-Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or [Owlkids](https://www.owlkids.com/).{{/nova-note}}
+Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or Owlkids (https://www.owlkids.com/).{{/nova-note}}
     C. Do a combination of reading and watching (about one hour total) about wildlife, endangered species, invasive species, food chains, biodiversity, ecosystems, or wildlife habitats.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you read and watched.
         2. Discuss two of the questions or ideas with your counselor.